 You can leave hospital whenever your consultant thinks you're ready.
 Even after you’ve left hospital, we’re here for you every step of the way - we'll make sure you've got all the medication, information and follow-up support that you need.

 Whether you're using health insurance or paying for treatment yourself, we're here to look after you.
 Everyone has access to the same high quality care and equipment.

 Recognising the needs of every individual, all of our hospitals are accessible to everybody, so we welcome visitors with disabilities.
-Spire takes its responsibilities under the Disability Discrimination Act 1995 (DDA) as employers (Part II), and service providers (Part III) very seriously.
+Spire Healthcare takes its responsibilities under the Equality Act 2010 as employers and service providers very seriously.

 Our goal is to recognise the needs of every individual and to provide health and care services that are appropriate, respectful, inclusive and equal.
 We always try to meet the needs of any visitor to our hospital.
 We provide patient information in a variety of formats, including large print and audio versions, and we seek to ensure that our buildings, access routes, signage and lighting meet the needs of people with disabilities.

 Children are welcome in our hospital and they are able to visit if accompanied and supervised by an adult.

 If your child is coming into hospital for surgery, you are welcome to arrange to bring them for a pre-admission visit.
 You will meet some of the staff who will be looking after your child, and the visit will help them to feel more familiar with the hospital when they return for their actual admission.

 We are always pleased to arrange for you to stay overnight in your child's room.

 On the ward, your child will be cared for by a registered paediatric nurse with a child branch certificate.
 The team that looks after your child in the operating theatre and recovery room will have received additional training in the care of children.